-This is a dashboard that will help you become a more effective Salesforce Admin, to tell you about what is happening your org, and which you can easily create yourself.
-The last thing you want is to be the Admin, that has to say: “surprise, we need 10 more licenses, and we’re over our API Limit!” – or even worse, have to explain why you didn’t know that 50% of your users are not even logging in to Salesforce!
-That makes you look really ineffective as an Admin.
-If you stay on top of this information, it can save your organisation a lot of money and keep your reputation in tact.
+The last thing you want is to be the admin that has to say: “surprise, we need 10 more licenses, and we’re over our API Limit!” – or even worse, have to explain why you didn’t know that 50% of your users were not even logging in to Salesforce!
+That makes you look really ineffective in your role.
+But if you stay on top of this information, it can save your organisation a lot of money and keep your reputation in tact.
 This post will take you through components for Licenses, Salesforce Usage, Task Tracking.

 Questions Every Admins Should Answer

-Salesforce can be a pretty costly investment for some companies, so it’s not surprising they want to minimize costs and reduce waste as much as possible.
-I got the idea for this dashboard when I started getting a lot of questions from finance teams, like: “do we have enough licenses?”, “Is there anything in Salesforce that might cost us more money?”, “Are we getting the best ROI possible out of Salesforce?”
+Salesforce can be a pretty costly investment, so it’s not surprising that companies want to minimize costs and reduce waste as much as possible.
+I got the idea for this dashboard when I started getting a lot of questions from finance teams, like: “do we have enough licenses?”, “is there anything in Salesforce that might cost us more money?”, “are we getting the best ROI possible out of Salesforce?”…

-I wanted to have a solution where I could answer those questions from the finance team quickly and accurately, and also have a hand in saving our company money.
-This dashboard helps me to answer those questions.
-As I’ve gone in to consulting and worked in different orgs, I’ve found this dashboard is still useful to keep up with many different orgs with different limits and requirements – especially when I have clients that I don’t log in to their org every single day.
+As I’ve gone in to consulting and worked in different orgs, I’ve found this dashboard is still useful to keep up with many different orgs with different limits and requirements – especially with the clients whose orgs I don’t monitor every single day.

 - Licenses Used / Licenses Purchased